NathanHandley/EQWOWConverter/README.md

 **Configure and build EQWOWConverter**

 Before building, set your Paths propertly in Configuration.cs.
-There are 3 paths to set there
+There are 4 paths to set there (all 4 in "Paths" section)

 **Condition the EQ objects**